soniacweb/workdeck/README.md

 The objective was to implement a data model with Sequelize.

-We first created `db.js` that sets up a connection to the database and imports sequelize types.
+We first created `db.js` that sets up a connection to the database and imports sequelize types while establishing a filepath for the database.

 ```
 const {Sequelize, DataTypes, Model} = require('sequelize');